reeshuffled/reeshuffled.github.io/_posts/2025-08-24-What-is-play.md

 slug: what-is-play
 description: An exploration into what play is (and isn't).
 started_at: '2025-08-23 10:46:00'
+updated_at: '2025-11-08 07:48:00'
 ---

 I don't plan to create a new definition of play because many have already tried that, and I still feel like I don't have a total grasp of all necessary concepts.
 But I do think that play is very important, and I want to know how I can isolate it and introduce more of it into my life as a daily practice.

+I have two front runners for what is at the center of play which I will explore in this article, but I have not really picked a side.

 ## What are the potential attributes of play?